27 Feb Yin Yang Medicine

 When you come from a place of familiarity, doing a massive change can be really overwhelming, daunting, and not to mention scary.
 It’s the unknown.
 It’s the unfamiliar.
 And most people aren’t the best with change!

 But in order to start, you have to figure out where you’re at.
 Do you think you’re more yin energy or more yang energy?
-Are you big into concrete numbers and strict protocols or do you love to explore bodywork and see your chiropractor when you’re feeling off?
+Are you big into concrete numbers and strict protocols or do you love to follow your heart and explore bodywork and see your chiropractor or energy healer when you’re feeling off?

 Once you have a baseline, you can start to explore treatment methods and modalities to balance your energies.
 If you’re dominant in yang energy, incorporate more yin activities into your lifestyle; if you’re more yang, incorporate more yin activities.